Oussamirsekkal/Project-Z/README.md

-# PFE Project: Teaching Children to Code Using Drag and Drop with Blockly and Ansible
+#  Project: Teaching Children to Code Using Drag and Drop with Blockly and Ansible

 This PROJECT is for creating a platform for teaching children how to code using a drag-and-drop, puzzle-like interface similar to Scratch.
 The project utilizes the Blockly module from Google and incorporates automation using Ansible.